expo/expo/docs/pages/guides/how-expo-works.md

 the new version.
 On iOS, updates are downloaded synchronously, so users will get the new version the first time they open your app after an update.

-> **Note:** To package your app for deployment on the Apple App Store or Google Play Store, see [Building Standalone Apps](../distribution/building-standalone-apps.md).
+> **Note:** To package your app for deployment on the Apple App Store or Google Play Store, see [Creating your first build](/build/setup.md).
 Each time you update the SDK version you will need to rebuild your binary.

 ## SDK Versions